dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 You can click on the definition of the error to learn more.
 Note: many of these show up as errors but are not compiler errors like you are used to in Eclipse.
 The browser or node may still run the code fine — however it is recommended that you fix these errors or learn about what the errors mean and disable them only if you disagree with that particular rule stylistically.

 🚀  Now let webpack include eslint!
-In your `webpack.config.js` file, add `eslint-loader` to the loaders section.
+In your `webpack.config.js` file, add `{ loader: 'eslint-loader' }` to the loaders section for `test: /\.js$/`.

 This will run your code through eslint before compiling it – thus making sure it is all good and giving you warnings and errors otherwise.
 Not only will Atom show the errors - but the browser console will as well.

 From here on your assignments will all use an `.eslintrc` file as well as a `.babelrc` file.
 Adhering to a code style and ES6 will at first seem annoying but you'll find ES6 to be a much more beautiful version of the language and over time will grow to appreciate the linting rules as well.
 This is also pretty much industry standard.